Rega Planar 1 Plus review

 Kurt Cobain’s surly singing comes through with clarity, as does the very definite leading edge of every single note.

-The Plus has open, spacious presentation too, with plenty of separation between instruments and vocals laid out with very little effort.
+The Plus has an open, spacious presentation too, with plenty of separation between instruments and vocals laid out with very little effort.
 It’s also highly skilled in how it handles the high frequencies.

 The saxophone in Tom Waits’ Midnight Lullaby is clean-edged, sprightly and has plenty of headroom to spare – it’s never bright, but the clarity is sparkling.